LHNCBC/research-data-finder/README.md

         npm run analyze-gzip

 ## Connecting to a new server that requires OAuth2
-1. If you want to connect to your own OAuth2 server, you will need to have a server program which holds your client secret and handles OAuth login calls from RDF.
-2. Sample code for the server program (sample for Google Health, nodejs environment):
+If you want to connect to your own OAuth2 server, you will need to have a server program which holds your client secret and handles OAuth login calls from RDF.
+Here is some sample code for the server program, for the case of a Google Health & Node.js environment:
    1. app.js
    ```JavaScript
    const express = require('express');